Cumulo-pro/Cumulo-Front-Chain/check_peers/README.md

 # 🛰️ Decentralized Peer Monitor

-A professional-grade tool designed by **Cumulo Pro** to monitor and evaluate the reliability of P2P peers in Cosmos SDK–based networks (initially Celestia and Story).
-It aggregates and analyzes data from network peers using a distributed and auditable process, then exposes ranked views for operators and UIs.
+A professional‑grade toolkit designed by **Cumulo Pro** to monitor and evaluate the reliability of P2P peers in blockchains networks.
+It aggregates and analyzes data from network peers using a distributed and auditable process, then exposes ranked views for operators and UIs (PeerScan & Connectivity).

 ---

 ## 📌 Overview

-This toolkit performs scheduled scans of peer-to-peer (P2P) networks using validator RPC endpoints.
-It stores and aggregates information about active peers, measures response latency (globally and per region), enriches IPs with geolocation, and builds a historical dataset to evaluate long-term availability (uptime) and performance (scores).
-A small API proxy serves a normalized JSON that powers the frontend (PeerScan & Connectivity pages).
+This toolkit performs scheduled scans of peer‑to‑peer (P2P) networks using validator **RPC endpoints**.
+It stores and aggregates information about active peers, measures response latency (globally and per region), enriches IPs with geolocation, and builds a historical dataset to evaluate long‑term availability (**uptime**) and performance (**scores**).
+A small **API proxy** serves a normalized JSON that powers the frontend (PeerScan & Connectivity pages).

 ---